Preparing your body for getting pregnant will help you optimize your chances of conceiving sooner and promote a healthy pregnancy and baby.

 If you are not already taking a folic acid supplement, your practitioner will likely advise you to start taking at least 400 micrograms each day.
 If you have had previous pregnancies that resulted in a baby born with spina bifida, a higher dose will be recommended.

+If you haven't already, join Ovulation Calculator.
 Preparing your body for pregnancy is a massive jump in the right direction for increasing your fertility and getting pregnant sooner.
 Now that you know how to prepare your body for conception, learn how to get pregnant in 2016.